livewire/docs/source/docs/lifecycle-hooks.blade.md

 Hooks | Description
 --- | ---
-mount | Runs immediately after the component is instantiated, but before `render()` is called updating | Runs before any update to the Livewire component updated | Runs after any update to the Livewire component updatingFoo | Runs before a property called `$foo` is updated
+mount | Runs once, immediately after the component is instantiated, but before `render()` is called hydrate | Runs on every request, immediately after the component is hydrated, but before an action is performed, or `render()` is called updating | Runs before any update to the Livewire component updated | Runs after any update to the Livewire component updatingFoo | Runs before a property called `$foo` is updated